mjwelchphd/demeler/README.md

 ## The Demeler gem generates HTML from three inputs:
 * A Ruby source file you write;
-* A Hash-based object you provide, like Sequel::Model objects
+* A Hash-based object you provide, like Sequel::Model objects; and
-* An errors list inside the Hash-based object
+* An errors list inside the Hash-based object.

 Let's start with the most basic form, a simple example.
 Run `irb` and enter this: